alok/notational-fzf-vim/README.md

 -   Add `~/notes` and `~/wiki` so your notes are only one key binding away.
--   Add relative links like `./notes`, `./doc`, etc. to `g:nv_directories` so you can always see/update the documentation of your current project and keep up-to-date personal notes.
+-   Add relative links like `./notes`, `./doc`, etc. to `g:nv_search_paths` so you can always see/update the documentation of your current project and keep up-to-date personal notes.

 ## Philosophy